-The NWMO is also developing the institutional policies, practices and structures required to support the different phases of the siting process.
+The NWMO continues to develop the institutional policies, practices and structures required to support the different phases of the siting process.

 The NWMO will work to ensure that implementation of the siting process is inclusive, fair and transparent, and continues to build trust and confidence in the NWMO and its operations.
-Any site that is selected to host this facility must be demonstrated to be able to safely contain and isolate used nuclear fuel for a very long period of time, and the community must be informed and willing to host the facility.
-The objectives of the site selection process and the main site evaluation stages are outlined below.
+Any site that is selected to host this facility must be demonstrated to be able to safely contain and isolate used nuclear fuel for a very long period of time, the community must be informed and willing to host the facility, and a strong partnership must be established with local Aboriginal and non-Aboriginal communities.
+The objectives of the site selection process and the main site evaluation stages are outlined in the description that follows.

 As we continue implementing the site selection process, we understand it will take our best knowledge and expertise and all of us working together to implement Canada's plan.
 Among the many challenges to be addressed along the way is the low level of familiarity with and understanding of used nuclear fuel, which leads to fear among some people becoming involved in learning about this project.
-Information and effective communication are key.
+Information, effective communication and dialogue are key.